Coprela/CompareSet/README.md

 1. Clone this repository.
 2. (Optional) Create and activate a virtual environment.
-3. (Optional) create a `.env` file with values for `GITHUB_REPO`, `GITHUB_TOKEN` and other variables.
+3. Provide the GitHub settings required to fetch remote configuration.
+   The recommended approach is setting `GITHUB_REPO` and `GITHUB_TOKEN` as environment variables (optionally via a `.env` file).
 See `.env.example` for the available options.
-The application automatically loads this file at startup.
+Alternatively you may edit `github_json_manager.py` and place your token in the `DEFAULT_GITHUB_TOKEN` constant, though this is less secure.
 4. Install the Python dependencies listed in `requirements.txt`:
    ```bash
    pip install -r requirements.txt